zoxpx/pxdocs/content/key-management/ibm-key-protect/_index.md

 **NOTE:** Supported from {{< pxEnterprise >}} 1.7 onwards
 {{</info>}}

-Portworx integrates with IBM Key Protect to store your encryption keys/secrets and credentials.
-This guide will help configure Portworx with IBM Key Protect.
-IBM Key Protect can be used to store Portworx secrets for Volume Encryption and Cloud Credentials.
+Portworx integrates with IBM Key Protect and Hyper Protect Crypto Services (HPCS) to store your encryption keys/secrets and credentials.
+This guide helps you configure Portworx with IBM Key Protect or HPCS.
+IBM Key Protect and HPCS can be used to store Portworx secrets for Volume Encryption and Cloud Credentials.

-Portworx requires the following IBM Key Protect credentials to use its APIs
+Portworx requires the following IBM Key Protect or HPCS credentials to use its APIs:

 - **Service Instance ID [IBM_SERVICE_INSTANCE_ID]**

-    The Instance ID of the IBM Key Protect service can be found by running the following command
+    The Instance ID of the IBM Key Protect or HPCS service can be found by running the following command

     ```text
-    ibmcloud resource service-instance <name of your key protect service>
+    ibmcloud resource service-instance <name-of-your-service>
     ```

     This should output something like.
 The ID from the below CRN is `0647c737-906d-blah-8a68-2c187e11b29b`